Rejected? Get Your Next Credit Card Application Approved!

 Under each section, information such as outstanding amount and payment behaviour are included, so financial institutions will be able to gauge if you are a good paymaster, and also determine your debt-service-ratio (DSR), which will be explained in the next point.

 If you are disciplined in keeping all of the above three steps for six to 12 months, your credit score will likely improve.
-You can check your CCRIS report again before you consider to reapply for the card you couldn’t get before.
+If you keep regular tabs on your credit score, you can easily know when you are ready to reapply for the card you couldn’t get before.

 On the off chance that there is a mistake on your credit report, you can dispute it and have it corrected.